-As a Water Services Authority, the Municipality purchases water in bulk from Umgeni Water (UW), the water services provider, and distributes it to its consumers.
+The Water Services Authority, the Municipality purchases water in bulk from Umgeni Water (UW), the water services provider, and distributes it to its consumers.
 Raw water is abstracted from the Midmar Dam, from where it is pumped to the Midmar water treatment plant (WTP), after which it gravitates to the DV Harris WTP, both of which are owned and operated by UW, the bulk services provider.
 Ageing infrastructure is a key challenge for Msunduzi Water.
-Real losses in 2020/21 accounted for 35% of bulk water purchases.
-Such losses were only marginally fewer in 2021/22 at 31%.
+Real losses in 2017/18 accounted for 32% of bulk water purchases.
+Such losses were only marginally fewer in 2018/19 at 30%.
 Approximately 65% of the Municipality's operational expenditure for water is made up of bulk water purchases from Umgeni Water, which leaves little for spending on water asset maintenance after other costs such as depreciation and departmental charges are subtracted from the remaining 35%.
 A comprehensive water conservation and water demand management plan for the next five years has been completed and is being actively worked upon with the funds allocated, but more funding will need to be allocated to operating expenditure in order to bring down this real loss percentage.